 Believe it or not, you can even make small baby shoes from old wool sweaters, or flannel material.
 Simply cut the material in a rectangle, fold it over itself, cut a sole the right size for your baby, then whip stitch the sole of the baby bootie to the folded over rectangle bottom.
 Making slippers like this is easy and fun.
 They can be made from any color material you already have or want to purchase.
 For extra cuteness, add animal ears, like a mouse or cat, and stitch features onto the top of the slippers.

-Which baby upcycled clothing project was your favorite?
-Do you have any other upcycled clothing ideas for baby clothing?
+Which DIY baby clothes project was your favorite?
+Do you have any other upcycle clothing ideas to make baby clothing?
 Share them with us @familyfocusblog #familyfocusblog!